HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 #### Actors (same as Direct Referral)

-Community Based Organization (CBO) has an application that can interact with a FHIR API but does not have a FHIR server
+CBO has an application that can interact with a FHIR API but does not have a FHIR server

 #### Assumptions

 - Provider has a FHIR API
 - Patient has a FHIR enabled personal application
-- CBO has a FHIR enabled application (but not a FHIR API)
+- CBO has a FHIR enabled application but not a FHIR API

 #### Provider Actions (same as Direct Referral)